Newsletter articles will be added on an ongoing basis;

 NSF’s Major Research Instrumentation program is available.
 There are limits on the number of proposals NIU can submit.
 Internal deadline dates are announced for this fall.

-OSP developed a list of Frequently Asked Questions (FAQs) to help demystify the concept of F&A and how we manage these costs.
+OSP developed a list of Frequently Asked Questions (FAQ) to help demystify the concept of F&A and how we manage these costs.

 In August, NSF and the Department of Education’s Institute of Education Sciences (IES) released a report that establishes common guidelines for the design of research and development studies in STEM education.